colinaut/alpinejs-plugin-simple-validate/README.md

 This plugin does not automatically validate prior to submission.
 However, since `x-validate` automatically adds a `data-valid` attribute with `true` or `false` which can be checked prior to submitting the form.
 You can also use `$validate()` for any validation.

+*Note: I am currently working on implementing a more reactive whole form validation (see Roadmap).*

 ## Example

 More complicated examples in examples folder. run `npm run serve` to view.